Amichai Chasson

 Amichai Chasson (also Amichai Hasson, Hebrew: עמיחי חסון; born 1987) is an Israeli poet, curator and filmmaker.
 Since 2015, Chasson has served as the artistic director and chief curator at the Beit Avi Chai in Jerusalem.

 Biography

 Amichai Chasson was born in Ramat Gan, Israel, in 1987, to an Orthodox Jewish family.
 His father is from Tripoli, Libya, and his mother, granddaughter of Samuel S. Bloom, is from New York City, United States.
-Chasson attended state-religious schools in Bnei Brak, and after high school, he moved to the hesder yeshiva in Yeshivat Otniel.
+Chasson attended state-religious schools in Bnei Brak, and after Yeshiva High School, he moved to the hesder yeshiva in Yeshivat Otniel.
 He studied at the Sam Spiegel Film and Television School and the Mandel Leadership Institute in Jerusalem.
 He was Writer in Residence at Brandeis University in 2024–2025.

 Chasson lives in the Katamon neighborhood of Jerusalem with his wife Dr. Miriam Chasson (sister of filmmaker Ori Elon and daughter of author Emuna Elon and rabbi Binyamin Elon).
 The couple has two sons and a daughter.